hedera-dev/tutorial-ts-foundry-test-smart-contract/README.md

 ## Prerequisites

 ### Hedera Testnet account
 Don't have one?
-Create one by going to [portal.hedera.com](https://portal.hedera.com/register).
+Create one by going to the [Hedera Portal](https://hubs.ly/Q03Yhs330).
 This testnet account will recieve 10,000 test HBAR every 24 hours!

 ## Links